Skip to main content

 back to top

-Most credit unions, community based or SEG based, conduct business development efforts to offer financial services as an employee benefit for their SEGs or partner companies.
-Other CUs focus on growing specific products and services through building external relationships.
-Share your efforts specifically intended to increase penetration with existing SEGs, gain new SEGs, or grow in a specific product or service through BD.
-Entry can be individual elements, business services, business to business offers, or coordinated campaigns, including digital or print pieces, or employee engagement activities/events.
+Community-based credit unions or SEG-based credit unions who conduct business development efforts offering financial services as an employee benefit for their partner companies.
+Also includes any credit union focus on growing specific products and services though building external relationships.
+Share your efforts specifically intended to increase product penetration, recruit new partner companies, or grow products or services through business development efforts at partnering companies.
+Entry can be individual elements, business services, business to business offers, or coordinated business development campaigns, including digital or print pieces, or employee engagement activities/events.

 back to top